Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Equations of Ambipolar Diffusion

 We set the neutron relaxation parameter $\zeta_n=\zeta$ so that the neutron fluid gradually evolves through a slowly changing force balance and always remains close to hydrostatic equilibrium.
-We set the proton relaxation parameter $\zeta_p^{-1}\sim \tau_{pn}$ so that plastic flows in the crust are slower than the dynamical Alfv\'en timescale, but similar to the rate of ambipolar diffusion in the outer core.
-We set the rate of $\beta$-reactions $\lambda$ according to Eq.~(\ref{lambda_num}).
+The parameter $\zeta_p$ controls the timescale for the magnetized plasma in the crust to relax into a force equilibrium where $\vec{j}\times\vec{B}/c$ is balanced by pressure gradients and gravity (elastic forces are negligible when the magnetic field is ultra-strong, Section~2.2).
+We set $\zeta_p^{-1} = \tau_{pn}$, which is sufficiently small that the crust remains in equilibrium, and does not develop unbalanced forces.
+We set the rate of $\beta$-reactions $\lambda$ in the crust according to Eq.~(\ref{lambda_num}).
 Although we do not track the different nuclear species produced by $\beta$-reactions, we do capture the depletion of electrons and the associated reduction of pressure that enables slow compressions of the crustal matter.